iBadr49/iBadr49/README.md

 - 💻 Frontend Developer
 - 🌪️ I love CSS!
-- 🚀 I’m currently learning React!
+- 🚀 I’m currently learning GSAP!
 - 👯 Great in Collaborating with other people!